 1. Grant of Option

-Optionor, in consideration of a non-refundable payment of $3,500 duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors and assigns, upon Optionee's election to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.. {OPTION PRICE SHOULD BE NON-REFUNDABLE}
+Optionor, in consideration of a non-refundable payment of $3,500 duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors and assigns, upon Optionee's election to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.

 2. Purchase Price